NBA Rumors: Clippers Received ‘Quick No’ When They Called Celtics About Kyrie Irving Trade, Per ‘The Athletic’

-The Los Angeles Clippers have managed to exceed the expectations from them in the 2018-19 NBA season.
-Despite trading their best player, Tobias Harris, to the Philadelphia 76ers before the February NBA trade deadline, the Clippers finished as the No. 8 seed in the deep Western Conference and as of now, they are going up against the reigning NBA champions, Golden State Warriors, in the first round.
+The Los Angeles Clippers have managed to exceed expectations in the 2018-19 NBA season.
+Despite trading their best player, Tobias Harris, to the Philadelphia 76ers before the February NBA trade deadline, the Clippers finished as the No. 8 seed in the deep Western Conference, and as of now, they are going up against the reigning NBA champion Golden State Warriors in the first round.
 The Clippers might have given the Warriors a tough fight, but most people don’t see them advancing the Western Conference Semifinals.

-However, things could be different if the Clippers succeeded to acquire their superstar target before the February NBA trade deadline.
-According to Shams Charania of The Athletic, as quoted by Uproxx, the Clippers tried to acquire All-Star point guard Kyrie Irving from the Boston Celtics but from the time they made the call, they received a “quick no.”
+However, things could be different if the Clippers had succeeded in acquiring their superstar target before the February NBA trade deadline.
+According to Shams Charania of The Athletic, as quoted by Uproxx, the Clippers tried to acquire All-Star point guard Kyrie Irving from the Boston Celtics, but from the time they made the call, they received a “quick no.”

 “Sources say Boston ownership and senior leadership in Ainge and coach Brad Stevens agreed before the trade deadline that the team was moving forward with the current roster — which owners believed was ready for a title run — and not to make moves that would impact the roster’s chances of competing in the East, such as listening to offers for Irving.
 The Celtics’ leaders believed the team was built for a title.
 The Clippers made a preliminary call to Boston on Irving prior to the Harris trade to Philadelphia, league sources said.
 A quick no was given.”